DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 ## Step 9 of 9: Address population and concept drift with recalibration

-_Hint: you know that it is happening if there’s a gradual performance decline, while there isn’t any glaring issues with the dataset, except high population shift index for some attributes._
+_Hint: you know that it is happening if there’s a gradual performance decline, while there isn’t any glaring issues with the dataset._

 Please do the following on the GUI:
 * Navigate to **Model Management** tab using the side bar